Goldielockz30/my-smmm-site/index.md

 ---
 Mizz Media Pro

-What about , I help hair & beauty brands glow up - selling out services and products with stunning content, smart meta ads, and AI that handles the hustle for you
+I help hair & beauty brands glow up - selling out services and products with stunning content, smart meta ads, and AI that handles the hustle for you

 ## About